Issa-Compass/hackathon/README.md

 - Anything else that will help build a useful assistant

 ### Requirements:
-- Use Cursor and LLMs of your choice - Claude, Gemini, and ChatGPT
+- Use Cursor/Antigravity and LLMs of your choice - Claude, Gemini, and ChatGPT
 - Create a microservice that takes in (1+ client messages) with the conversation history -- and responds intelligently by API call with LLM (ChatGPT, Claude, Gemini, etc)
 - But responses **must not sound like an AI** — make it human, casual, similar to the sample chat data
 - The AI is self-learning and trains on sample data to improve.
 You have a base